atbradley/mysql-gspread-reporting/README.md

-#MySQL SQL Reports to Google Sheet
+#MySQL SQL Reports to Google Sheets

-This was written for [OCRA](http://brown.edu/go/ocra), but should be generic enough for any MySQL-backed application.
+This was written for the Brown University Library's [Online Course Reserves Application](http://brown.edu/go/ocra), but should be generic enough for any MySQL-backed application.

 ##Setup: